Azure/aks-engine/docs/topics/azure-stack.md

 The `Basic` load balancer SKU available on Azure Stack limits the number of frontend IPs to five (5).
 That implies that each cluster's agents pool is limited to five (5) public IPs.

-If you need to expose more than 5 services, then the recommendation is to route traffic to those services using an ingress controller.
+If you need to expose more than five (5) services, then the recommendation is to route traffic to those services using an ingress controller.

 ## Frequently asked questions